Skip to main content

 Short summary

-Run web3signer with the arguments in the example.
-You might need to change HTTP port, Ethereum network, PostgreSQL address
+Run web3signer with the arguments in the example below.
+You may need to change the HTTP port, Ethereum network, or PostgreSQL address.

 docker run -p 9000:9000 consensys/web3signer:latest --http-listen-port=9000 \